Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/API_Documents/FileSystem/Class File.rst

 ~~~~~~~~~~~~~~

 filename: pointer to a char array containing the path of the file to open.
-fileType: The macro of the file type defined in AmebaFatFSFile.h to support different opening steps for different types of file.
+fileType: The macro of the file type defined in AmebaFatFSFile.h to support different opening methods for different types of file.

 **Returns**
 ~~~~~~~~~~~